 For properties that already have a clearer baseline and need a reliable rhythm.

-If you already know the property type, approximate bin count, and current waste-area condition, MaT can use that information to shape a more useful quote from the start.
+If you already know the property type, approximate bin count, current waste-area condition, and whether the route would be centrally paid or household-paid, MaT can use that information to shape a more useful quote from the start.